-Packing for a Blackline Event can be tricky depending on your level of experience and what style of event you're attending.
+That said, there's a quick and easy way to determine what you'll need.
 This short guide will provide you with some essentials to consider, with a focus on overnight events in rural areas.
-You can skip to the bottom of this article for the checklist.
+You can skip to the bottom of this article for a rural events checklist.

 Gear breaks down into four categories:

 Safety gear is the minimum equipment you should always have on you.
-In the event of an emergency, it's the small things that will help you out the most.
+In many cases, it's absolutely required for your participation.
+Failure to have it may mean you get retasked.
+In the event of an emergency, it can be these small things that will help you out the most.

 Whether you're attending one of our urban surveillance events or a 48-hour operation in the woods, you must have eye protection if airsoft is being used.
 We highly recommend the use of wrap-around or full-seal glasses or goggles to keep your eyes safe.
 Your choice of eye protection must meet an internationally recognized standard for eye impact protection such as: